larissachen13/maze/README.md

   * Locations of each avatar
   * If successful, prints success of message
   * If not successful does not print the specific reason why, check stdout and exit code
+* *Exit Code*
+  * If maze is successfully solved, threads will return an exit code of 0 and main will successfully exit with 0
+  * If any other error is encountered, threads will return with the appropriate exit code and main will parse it print a message and exit with that code

 ## Exit Statuses